 Some features of this site are not compatible with your browser.
 Install Opera Mini to better experience this site.

-According to an ongoing temperature analysis conducted by scientists at NASA’s Goddard Institute for Space Studies (GISS), the average global temperature on Earth has increased by about 0.8° Celsius (1.4° Fahrenheit) since 1880.
+According to an ongoing temperature analysis conducted by scientists at NASA’s Goddard Institute for Space Studies (GISS), the average global temperature on Earth has increased by a little more than 1° Celsius (2° Fahrenheit) since 1880.
 Two-thirds of the warming has occurred since 1975, at a rate of roughly 0.15-0.20°C per decade.

 But why should we care about one degree of warming?
-After all, the temperature fluctuates by many degrees every day where we live.
+After all, temperatures fluctuate by many degrees every day where we live.

 The global temperature record represents an average over the entire surface of the planet.
 The temperatures we experience locally and in short periods can fluctuate significantly due to predictable cyclical events (night and day, summer and winter) and hard-to-predict wind and precipitation patterns.
 But the global temperature mainly depends on how much energy the planet receives from the Sun and how much it radiates back into space—quantities that change very little.
 The amount of energy radiated by the Earth depends significantly on the chemical composition of the atmosphere, particularly the amount of heat-trapping greenhouse gases.